-Pursuant to the New York State Division of Budget Bulletin H-1032, dated June 7, 2013, New York State has instituted key reform initiatives to the grant contract process which require not-for-profits to be Prequalified in order for proposals to be evaluated and any resulting contracts executed.
+Pursuant to the New York State Division of Budget Bulletin H-1032, dated June 7, 2013, New York State has instituted key reform initiatives to the grant contract process which require not-for-profits to be Pregualified in order for proposals to be evaluated and any resulting contracts executed.

-Proposals received from eligible not-for-profit applicants who have not been Prequalified by the proposal due date of 2:00 PM EST on as per section 2.2 will not be able to submit their bid response through SFS.
+Proposals received from eligible not-for-profit applicants who have not been Prequalified by the proposal due date of 2:00 PM EST on the Proposal Due Date posted in section 2.2 will not be able to submit their bid response through SFS.

 Please do not delay in beginning and completing the prequalification process.
 The State reserves five (5) days to review submitted prequalification applications.
-Pregualification applications submitted to the

-State for review less than 5 days prior to the RFP due date and time may not be considered.
+Prequalification applications submitted to the State for review less than 5 days prior to the RFP due date and time may not be considered.
 Applicants should not assume their prequalification information will be reviewed if they do not adhere to this timeframe.